Thiagobc23/COVID-19/README.md

 ## Severity

 COVID-19 patients most commonly display respiratory symptoms, the virus was firstly identified by an outbreak of pneumonia cases after all.
-But not only that, the disease has been proved to cause digestive symptoms, cardiovascular damage, neurological manifestations, and possible exposure to the liver.
+But not only that, the disease has been proved to cause digestive symptoms, cardiovascular damage, neurological manifestations, and others.
 Most of those were only registered in a few cases, with even fewer cases developing symptoms hard enough to cause a fatality.
 [1](https://journals.lww.com/ajg/Documents/COVID_Digestive_Symptoms_AJG_Preproof.pdf), [2](https://www.nature.com/articles/s41569-020-0360-5?fbclid=IwAR3w4wcTno9A798v1fuYbALPLUHU5dNsVNVFKDc6GW-6yED2mXcyxrJY7dc), [3](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3544840), [4](https://www.thelancet.com/journals/langas/article/PIIS2468-1253(20)30057-1/fulltext)

- Mostly the fatalities are happening because of respiratory symptoms, with a higher probability of happening to patients in higher age or with pre-existing health conditions.
+ Mostly the deaths are happening because of respiratory symptoms, with a higher probability of happening to patients in higher age or with pre-existing health conditions.
 [1](https://www.sciencedirect.com/science/article/pii/S0140673620305663), [2](https://www.youtube.com/watch?v=BuzP-uLctYE)

 >The fact that many patients deteriorate to a critical state and require intensive care for significantly more than one week is particularly concerning.
 Basic epidemiological models of the spread of the SARS-CoV-2 virus suggest that owing to its contagiousness and the lack of immunity in the population, 40−70% of the population could become infected unless strong measures are taken.
 [Swiss Medical Weekly](https://smw.ch/article/doi/smw.2020.20225?fbclid=IwAR2MDart-7WJ1IotWGBszlmHl6JCSgqVQexw2iPqOlnMvZQ1XSpjsV1PNaY)